amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 This also fixes the consistency problem, we can be sure that a filter, once applied, will remain valid (the values won't change at the next call).

 Still, in our scenario, maybe we shouldn't cache the prices.
 Again, our app doesn't hold any information about them, so it makes sense to always have them updated, to respect the market.
 How do we filter the cars then?
-Without a caching mechanism, the following code will introduce bugs:
+Without a caching mechanism, the following code may introduce bugs:

 {% highlight java %}
 List<Car> cars = ...;//a list of cars;